TOPdesk/i18n-puzzles/puzzle3/README.md

 - at least one digit
 - at least one uppercase letter (with or without accents, examples: A or Ż)
 - at least one lowercase letter (with or without accents, examples: a or ŷ)
-- at least one accented character (examples: Ű, ù or ř)
+- at least one character that is outside the standard 7-bit ASCII character set (examples: Ű, ù or ř)

 Given this `test input`:
 ```